 1. If there is even one sin which will never be forgiven, no matter if the sinner repents, then…

 a.
 Gospel not powerful to save all believers, Rom.
 1:16.

 b.
 Whoever cannot call on the name of the Lord and be saved, Rom.
 10:11-13.

 c.
 Jesus is not Savior of all men, nor even of some who (might later repent and) believe, 1 Ti.
 4:10.

 C. Example of a Holy Spirit Blasphemer being Forgiven: Saul of Tarsus, 1 Tim.
 1:13.

 1. Paul blasphemed against the Holy Spirit by resisting the Spirit-provided evidence that Jesus is the Christ, the Son of God, cf. Acts 26:9 (Stephen’s miracles, 6:8-11; 7:51, 58; 8:1).

-2. But, Saul was forgiven when he believed the gospel, repented of his sins & obeyed the gospel, Acts 22:16.
+2. But, Saul was forgiven when he believed the gospel, repented of his sins and obeyed the gospel, Acts 22:16.

 * 3. The idea that blasphemy against the Holy Spirit means forgiveness is never available is false.

 4. Forgiveness is available to him, but the blasphemer does not avail himself of it.
 Thus, he remains “subject to eternal condemnation” – his sin is not forgiven (Rom.
 6:23).